-Our teachers are intentional in their lesson planning, always considering the children as individuals with our learning objectives in mind.
-The challenge is to provide opportunities that stimulate curiosity, lead to discovery, build self-esteem, and encourage mastery.
-We offer these opportunities utilizing four modes:
+As the class explores topics centered around children’s interests, our teachers are intentional in their lesson planning, always incorporating the children’s developmental learning objectives into their curriculum (e.g. cognitive, math, language, gross/fine motor, social-emotional, etc.).
+Our teachers facilitate opportunities that stimulate curiosity, lead to discovery, build self-esteem, and encourage mastery.
+We offer these opportunities utilizing these modes:

 1) Personal Interaction

-Every child has person “one-on-one” time with an adult everyday, to promote physical and emotional well-being as well as providing an opportunity to develop interpersonal skills.
+Teachers build personal relationships with every child on a daily basis, helping to promote physical and emotional well-being, as well as providing an opportunity to develop interpersonal skills.

 2) Experiential Learning (Learning Centers)

-Learning centers provide opportunities for the child to make choices among interesting activities, to work at their own pace, and explore materials in novel ways.
+Learning centers are available during the open classroom time.
+Learning centers provide opportunities for the children to make choices among interesting activities, to work at their own pace, and explore materials in novel ways.
 Learning centers include arts & crafts, manipulatives, cooking, dramatic play, STEM (science, technology, engineering, math), sensory, computers, music and movement, block play, language/literacy, etc.

 3) Group Participation (small formal/informal groups)